miker704/Strife/patches2.md

     - Created file Server Invite Splash modal container.js.
     - Finished Server Invite Splash Modal.
     - Finished Server Banner Modal.
+    - Mounted Server Invite Splash Modal in server settings which can be accessed by clicking on the purple image next the the Server Invite Background section.

 ## Backend Changes